A Theory of Consciousness from a Materialistic Point of View

 Memory is, possibly, the greatest evolutionary advantage.
 Knowing where to find the resources needed to maintain life is much better than just roaming around hoping to stumble upon the resources you need.

 Human memory is not only a recording of what has transpired.
-Human memory also consists of grouping those memories into ever increasing categories for easier future retrieval.
+Human memory also consists of grouping those memories into ever increasingly general categories for easier future retrieval.
 That is why, if you are having a difficult time remembering a persons face, it helps to think about the things you did together.
 Or if you want to remember to do something when you get home from work, you picture yourself starting it as soon as you walk in the front door of your house.
 These associations work because they are encoded the way memory is used.
+Association through general categories in experiences.

 Memory also consists of the insights gleaned from analysis of memories.
 Being able to review memories, find patterns, and remember those patterns helps us evade that lion jumping out of the bushes at us.